 - Enhance the scale and focus of research relevant to the Suicide Prevention Research Fund priorities

-Researchers who are up to five years post-doctoral study and who can demonstrate the following:
+To be eligible, you must be a researcher who is up to five years post-doctoral study and who can demonstrate the following:

 - Record of contributing to quality publications